RukshanDias/System-Design/readMe.md

         - Caching & more..
 6. Write architecture document
     - Describes the full process of the system.
-    - Must be relevent for all participent.
+    - Must be relevant for all participant.

 ---
 ## Working with System Requirments

 - There're 2 main types of requirements:
-    - Functional requirments:
+    - Functional requirements:
         - What the system should do.
         - Business flow, User interface, Business services
     - Non-functional requirements:
         - What should the system Deal with.
         - [Non-functional requirements examples](https://en.wikipedia.org/wiki/Non-functional_requirement#Examples)
         - Main 5 non-functional requirements:
-            1. Performence
+            1. Performance
             2. Load
             3. Data volume
             4. Concurrent users